How to Build a Mini Hydraulic Press at Home

 🧾 Maintenance and Upgrades

-Regular maintenance keeps your press reliable.
-Keep welds clean, check bolts and pins, and periodically grease guide rods or bushings for smooth operation.
+Regular care keeps your press smooth and reliable.
+Keep welds clean, check bolts and pins, and grease guide rods or bushings on a set schedule.
+Stop using the press if you see cracks, bending, or unusual movement.

 - Larger base plate for extra stability